kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 <p>For the necessary context, we first need to go back to 1957 when John Backus invented the FORTRAN language.
 This language was the first "modern" programming language that was more high-level and user friendly than binary or assembly.
 Its primary purpose was to simplify the job of programming numerical algorithms in mainframes, which up until then had been mostly done by manually flipping bits.
 Its main contribution was allowing programmers to specify machine instructions using plain language, using keywords such as <texttt>for</texttt> and <texttt>if</texttt>, as opposed to implementing programs in binary or assembly.</p>

-<p><strong>Fun fact:</strong> John Backus is also known for inventing the so-called <a href="https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form">Backus-Naur form</a>, which is a widely used notation to describe context-free grammars.</p>
+<p><strong>Fun fact:</strong> John Backus is also known for inventing the so-called <smart-link linkType="ext" linkId="wiki_backus_naur">Backus-Naur form</smart-link>, which is a widely used notation to describe context-free grammars.</p>

 <p>While designing the FORTRAN language, the team at IBM had to choose how to store matrices in memory, given that matrices are often used in such numerical algorithms.
 Back then, the choice was made to do this in column-major.
 The language became widespread soon after, and many libraries where written in FORTRAN, thus making use of column-major.
 Some of the libraries, such as LAPACK, are still used up until today.
-If you wish to learn more about the history of FORTRAN, or the history of computer science in general, make sure to listen to the <a href="https://adventofcomputing.com/">Advent of Computing podcast</a>!
-The podcast has a <a href="https://www.youtube.com/watch?v=-1Cm2P5_KNY">dedicated episode</a> on the topic of FORTRAN.</p>
+If you wish to learn more about the history of FORTRAN, or the history of computer science in general, make sure to listen to the <smart-link linkType="ext" linkId="advent_of_computing">Advent of Computing podcast</smart-link>!
+The podcast has a <smart-link linkType="ext" linkId="podcast_fortran">dedicated episode</smart-link> on the topic of FORTRAN.</p>

 <p>Nowadays, usage of both row-major and column-major are widespread in the field of scientific computing.
 Row-major, for example, is used in NumPy in Python, as well as OpenCV in C++ (and its Python bindings).
 Column-major, on the other hand, also has survived into the 21st century and is used by the Eigen C++ library, MATLAB, as well as Apple Accelerate in Swift.
 In order to provide interoperability with Apple Accelerate, our matrix will also make use of column major.</p>